txemi/python_audio_synth_playground/README.md

 Playground for chord and tone synth.

-I wanted to learn about hot to play with tones, frecuencies, intervals, chords, scales, etc with python and learn the maths behind, so I made this compilation of libraries and examples in order to know about diferent libraries related to music in python.
+I wanted to learn about how to play with tones, frecuencies, intervals, chords, scales, etc with python and learn the maths behind, so I made this compilation of libraries and examples in order to know about diferent libraries related to music in python.

 You will find a lot of packages whose name stars with learn_* meaning reference to the library tested inside.